koyawase/KoyaWaseem_Revive_P2/README.md

 ### Setup

-To export the game into Unity3D, simply clone the repository, open Unity3D and open the cloned repository.
+* To export the game into Unity3D, simply clone the repository, open Unity3D and open the cloned repository.

-To play the game on Windows, extract the Demo.zip file and run the unity exe file.
+* To play the game on Windows, extract the Demo.zip file and run the unity exe file.

-To play on Mac extract the GameDemoExecutable.zip in the blackboard submission and run the Mac app.
+* To play on Mac extract the GameDemoExecutable.zip in the blackboard submission and run the Mac app.

+### Achitecture

+The game is a basic 3D platformer.
+The idea is to get from the the start to the goal while navigating through different obstacles.
+These obstacles include moving platforms, jump pads, hiding from AI and triggering scripted events.

+The most difficult part of the game was creating game mechanics that was both fun and not extremely tedious to play.
+For 3D platformers, you do not want to be unforgiving if players make a small mistake.
+This makes the game too hard and too frustrating to play.
+But on the other end, if it is too easy, it is simply a boring game.
+It is hard to get the right balance.

+I tried to create the game mechanics so that it got a balance so that it is fun and not too easy.

 ## COMP313 ASSIGNMENT 1 - WASEEM KOYA